Starz (band): History

 The songs were released (with some live tracks, plus other previously written, yet unreleased songs) on their own label, Drastic CD, in 1992 as the aforementioned Requiem.
 After this, Ranno continued on his own with the Richie Ranno Group, which put out a CD (RRG) in 1996.

 Ranno was approached in 2003 by a British promoter who wanted to bring STARZ over to the UK.
-This particular UK tour never materialized; however, the surviving original members (Smith, Ranno, Harkin, and Dube), with new bassist George DiAna, regrouped that same year for a number of successful club dates, culminating in the two-day, 2005 "Starzfest" in Teaneck, New Jersey, which featured the entire band joined by Messano and Davis.
+This particular UK tour never materialized; however, the surviving original members (Smith, Ranno, Harkin, and Dube) regrouped that same year for a number of successful club dates, culminating in the two-day, 2005 "Starzfest" in Teaneck, New Jersey, which featured the entire band joined by Messano and Davis.
 They performed the studio album catalog in their entirety, including songs which had never previously been performed live.
 Two concerts in California were also performed in late 2005, one recorded for a television special.

 In addition, a show recorded in Cleveland, Ohio, in 2004 was released on CD in late 2006.
 The Ohio show was performed as a four piece, as Harkin had missed his flight to Cleveland.
 In 2005, Messano once again replaced Harkin as the second-guitarist.
-Ranno also performed shows on the East Coast with DiAna and Dube as the "Richie Ranno All-Stars".
+Ranno also performed shows on the East Coast with Dube as "Richie Ranno's All-Stars".

 Former Ted Nugent drummer Cliff Davies filled in for Dube at a Starz show in San Francisco, California, in October 2007.
 For additional shows in California in April 2008, Billy Howe filled in on guitar for Messano.
 Former Kiss guitarist Bruce Kulick did the honors at that year's Kiss Convention on May 3 in Secaucus, New Jersey.
-In 2012, Messano was replaced by guitarist Steven DeAcutis.

-Alex Kane took over the second guitar slot from DeAcutis in 2013.
+Alex Kane took over the second guitar slot in 2013.
 Kane played guitar and Ginger Wildheart subbed on bass for a one-night-only gig in the UK at The Garage, London in London's Highbury section on December 18, 2013.
 The band released privately-made DVDs of the show, some copies signed on the cover by Ranno.

-Starz went back out on tour in 2019, co-headling with Angel on East Coast (April) and Midwest (May) show dates.
+Starz went back out on tour in 2019, co-headlining with Angel on East Coast (April) and Midwest (May) show dates.

 Starz and Angel were supporting acts for Ace Frehley on May 4, 2019, at Chesterfield Amphitheater in St. Louis County, Missouri.
 The St. Louis show kicked off the Midwest leg of the 2019 tour.

 Influence

 Despite lack of major commercial success, Starz has created a significant and enduring legacy.
-Several 1980s glam metal artists, including Poison, Jon Bon Jovi of Bon Jovi, Nikki Sixx of Mötley Crüe, and Twisted Sister cite Starz as a primary influence.
+Several 1980s glam metal artists, including Poison, Jon Bon Jovi of Bon Jovi, Nikki Sixx of Mötley Crüe, Sebastian Bach of Skid Row, Lars Ulrich of Metallica, and Twisted Sister cite Starz as a primary influence.

 Ginger of the Wildhearts has also cited Starz as an important influence, including them in the lyrics to the song "29x The Pain (I see Starz)".

 Kerrang! magazine included the first two Starz albums on their list of the most important heavy metal albums of all time.